 How to Make Money With Bitcoin

-Aside from buying BTC at one price and selling at a higher price, you can make money with BTC through interest-earning platforms such as Coinbase.
+Aside from simple price speculation, buying BTC at one price and selling at a higher price, you can make money with BTC through interest-earning platforms such as Coinbase.

 However, it is important to note that you cannot earn BTC from staking because Bitcoin doesn’t use a proof-of-stake (PoS) consensus mechanism like Layer 1 blockchains such as Ethereum or Cardano.